 The consumer's MSR propagates the search request (along with the geometry provided description of the route) to the Global MCP Search Platform.

 The Global MCP Search Platform will forward the search for other interconnected MSRs, which might have services that meet the requirements specified in the received request.
-The forwarded search must include the transaction ID returned to the end user and must strip the callback URL of the end user.
+The forwarded search must follow the structure defined in 4.4.1.1.

 The other MSRs will respond with the search results from their internal databases.
 If a search via the search platform does not produce any results, the other MSRs should not respond with an empty result.
-The response must include the transaction ID.

 The consumer's MSR will collect all valid responses identified by the transaction ID and compile a single list of search response entries.